jeremytammik/tbc/a/1996_view_workset.md

 ####<a name="3"></a> Selection SetReferences

-FYI, a quick pointer to the relatively new :
+FYI, a quick pointer to a relatively new API method enabling sub-element highlighting:

 **Question:** After retrieving an element in a linked file via `PickObjects` with a 'LinkedElement' 'ObjectType', how can I highlight the linked element selected in the current view to achieve the effect of using the TAB key to select the linked element in the UI?